-But also keep these eight factors in mind when you start to write a post.
+But also keep these eight factors in mind when writing a new post.

 However, do you know that internal links pointing to other blog posts on your site have a similar ranking value?

 If you are still not sure how link juice works, here is a great infographic to help you from 5and3.co.uk to show you the benefits of internal links.

-Your internal link structure offers so many benefits; it’s hard to know where to start.
+Your internal link structure offers many benefits; it’s hard to know where to start.
 But I’ll try.

 If you imagine a reader visiting a web page on your site, where can the reader go from there?

 These are usually a link to a page such as a contact page, category page, or home page.
-While these pages might be important pages in your mind, they are not for an organic visitor.
+While these pages might be important in your mind, they are not for an organic visitor.

 So they are not likely to be of much interest to a reader wanting to discover an answer to a question.